ExeVirus/boxgen/Readme.md

 #### 6. Caveats to be aware of:
 - Your meshes **must** be watertight, or at least 99.9% watertight to get good results.
 If you don't know what this means, go see the [wiki page](https://github.com/ExeVirus/boxgen/wiki/Overview-and-Algorithm) on the subject.

 - Meshes larger than 3x3x3 (or smaller, but offset from the origin) will require extra nodes to approximate.
-While this is done as effeciently as possible, these means you cannot merely place your object anywhere you can place a node, you must think of it as a two+ node object, and that can be hard to deal with in some situations (especially larger meshes like a building)
+While this is done as effeciently as possible, this means you cannot merely place your object anywhere you can place a node.
+Instead, you must think of it as a two+ node object, and that can be hard to deal with in some situations (especially larger meshes like a building).

 - This program is decently optimized, so it runs pretty fast, but it is using CPU, and so unless you are patient, I recommend using meshes with no more than 1200 triangles, and grid spacing no smaller than 2% of the mesh size (i.e. 0.02 spacing for a node sized object).
 LuaJIT (5.1) is able to run this program at about 10x the speed of normal lua, I can't recommend it enough.
 You should never need to use meshes larger than 1200 triangles though, see the [wiki page](https://github.com/ExeVirus/boxgen/wiki/Meshlab-Tutorial) on working with meshes and meshlab.

 ---

-## To-Be-Completed
+## Happy Boxing!

-5. Finish 1.0 wiki
-6. Release mod using this toolset
-7. Provide Tutorial Video(s)
-8. Provide Tutorial on Using Meshlab to make a simplified watertight mesh for making decent approximations.